pschool-in/curriculum/content/grammar/conjunction/conjunction-mcq.md

 },
 {
     qText: 'We can either go to movie _____',
-    options: 'or to the cafe, nor to the movie, if to the mall' },
+    options: 'or to the cafe, nor the movie, if to the mall' },
 {
     qText: `She likes jogging, ____`,